 Olive oil has been the main cooking fat and source of energies for the Italian regions of the centre/south and of those along the coast, where the climate was mitigated by the influence of the sea.
 This is, for instance, the case of Liguria, a region of the North-West consisting in a thin strip of land along the Tirreno Sea.
 Introduced first by Greek and Phoenicians, the cultivation of olive trees has seen a major expansion in the Middle Ages with Benedictine monks, who cultivated olive trees in the form of a local varietal, Taggiasca.
-Taggiasca olives are small in size and have a delicate flavor, and are still now the main varietal in the Ligurian PDO olive oil.
+Taggiasca olives are small in size and have a delicate flavour, and are still now the main varietal in the Ligurian PDO olive oil.

-In time, more goods started to be transported and exchanged alongside salt, and one of them is olive oil.
-As a matter of fact, the oil produced in Liguria started to be sold, together with salt and other goods such as preserved fish, to the people of Piedmont, who utilized it in various preparations as an alternative to butter.
+In time, more goods started to be transported and exchanged alongside salt.
+One of them is olive oil.
+As a matter of fact, the oil produced in Liguria started to be sold, together with salt and other goods such as preserved fish, to the people of Piedmont, who utilised it in various preparations as an alternative to butter.
 This is especially true for the Southern part of Piedmont, Langhe, a hilly area which wasn’t high enough to justify big dairy farming, but that could count on the oil coming from the South for cooking, seasoning and preserving.

 Bagnet verd can be also used to season some oven-roasted bell peppers or other types of meat.
-Its decisive flavor is definitely not for the faint of heart, and the strong parsley presence doesn’t make it the most versatile thing, but it would definitely give a kick to a sad chicken breast or even a fish fillet, and I can imagine it going well even with legumes, too.
+Its decisive flavour is definitely not for the faint of heart, and the strong parsley presence doesn’t make it the most versatile thing, but it would definitely give a kick to a sad chicken breast or even a fish fillet.
+I can imagine it going well even with legumes, too.